-Due to the interrelated nature of the transit projects in the Eastern Waterfront, it has been deemed appropriate to submit one ToR, which will govern the preparation of all three IEAs.
-The ToR will allow each IEA to be completed on its own timeline, which is tied to anticipated development of the various precincts.
+While the three transit IEAs for the three waterfront precincts are interrelated and will be coordinated with each other and other studies in the area, a separate ToR is being prepared for each study.
+The separate ToR will allow each IEA to be completed on its own timeline, which is tied to anticipated development of the various precincts.

 The preparation, submission, and approval of the ToR are requirements under section 6.
 (1) of the OEAA prior to commencing an IEA.
-Once approved by the Ontario Minister of the Environment, the ToR will provide the framework for preparing the IEAs and serve as a benchmark for reviewing the IEAs.
+Once approved by the Ontario Minister of the Environment ("the Minister"), the ToR will provide the framework for preparing the IEAs and serve as a benchmark for reviewing the IEA.
 It is the first statutory decision by the Minister in the EA planning and approval process.

-The ToR sets out the minimum requirements and describes the methodology for conducting the EA.
-The IEA studies will be consistent with the approach and requirements set out in Section 6.1 (2) of the Environmental Assessment Act.
-The IEAs will include the following components (The following Chapter and Section referenced pertain to this ToR document):
+The ToR sets out the methodology for conducting the EA and its approach to compliance with Section 6.1 of the EAA.
+The EA will include the following components (referencing the appropriate Section numbers from this ToR document):

-- A description of the purpose of the undertaking (Chapter 2); - A description of and statement of the rationale for the proposed undertaking (Section 3), alternatives to the undertaking (Sections 6.4, 7.4 and 8.4), and alternative methods for carrying out the undertaking (Sections 6.5, 7.5 and 8.5); - A description of: - The environment that will be affected or might reasonably be expected to be affected, directly or indirectly, by the undertaking, the alternatives to the undertaking, and the alternative methods of carrying out the undertaking (Sections 6.2, 7.2 and 8.2 and Appendix C); - The effects that will be caused or that might reasonably be expected to be caused to the environment, by the undertaking, the alternatives to the undertaking, and the alternative methods of carrying out the undertaking (Sections 6.5.5, 7.5.5 and 8.5.5 and Appendix C); and - The actions necessary or that may reasonably be expected to be necessary to prevent, change, mitigate or remedy the effects upon or the effects that might reasonably be expected upon the environment, by the undertaking, the alternatives to the undertaking, and the alternative methods of carrying out the undertaking (Chapters 13). - An evaluation of the advantages and disadvantages to the environment of the undertaking (Sections 5.2), the alternatives to the undertaking (planning alternatives)
+- A description of the purpose of the undertaking (Chapter 2); - A description of and statement of the rationale for the proposed undertaking (Chapter 3), alternatives to the undertaking (Sections 6.4,), and alternative methods for carrying out the undertaking (Sections 6.5);

-(Sections 5.1.3 and Appendix C), and the alternative methods (design alternatives) of carrying out the undertaking (Sections 5.1.1, 5.1.2 and Appendix C);
+• A description of:

-• A description of any consultation about the undertaking by the proponent and the results of the consultation (Chapter 9).
+- The environment that will be affected or might reasonably be expected to be affected, directly or indirectly, by the undertaking, the alternatives to the undertaking, and the alternative methods of carrying out the undertaking (Sections 6.2, 6.3 and 6.6); - ➤ The effects that will be caused or that might reasonably be expected to be caused to the environment, by the undertaking, the alternatives to the undertaking, and the alternative methods of carrying out the undertaking (Preliminary analysis criteria in Appendix C); and - ➤ The actions necessary or that may reasonably be expected to be necessary to prevent, change, mitigate or remedy the effects upon or the effects that might reasonably be expected upon the environment, by the undertaking, the alternatives to the undertaking, and the alternative methods of carrying out the undertaking (Section 5.4 and Chapter 11). - An evaluation of the advantages and disadvantages to the environment of the undertaking (Sections 5.4), the alternatives to the undertaking (planning alternatives) (Sections 5.2 and Appendix C), and the alternative methods (design alternatives) of carrying out the undertaking (Sections 5.3 and Appendix C); - A description of any consultation about the undertaking by the proponent and the results of the consultation (Chapter 7).